mikrono/tModLoaderWiki_kr_ko/ModLoader.md

 ### public static Texture2D GetTexture(string name)

 Gets the texture with the specified name.
 The name is in the format of "ModFolder/OtherFolders/FileNameWithoutExtension".
 Throws an ArgumentException if the texture does not exist.
+If a vanilla texture is desired, the format "Terraria/FileNameWithoutExtension" will reference an image from the "terraria/Content/Images" folder.
 Note: Texture2D is in the Microsoft.Xna.Framework.Graphics namespace.

 ### public static bool TextureExists(string name)